Managing Panther Content via Github Actions

 66

-- Make sure to change the environment variable
+- Make sure to update the values of the following environment variables:

 PANTHER_API_HOST